 And it starts with you softening your approach toward him or her and seeing even small results.

-If you want more attention from your partner, what might be something tangible you can ask him or her instead of veiled complaints about what you’re NOT getting.
+If you want more attention from your partner, what might be something tangible you can ask him or her instead of veiled or sarcastic complaints about what you’re NOT getting.

-This is a strategy change that can really make a difference to your and your partner’s happiness in the relationship.
+This is a change in approach that can really make a difference to your and your partner’s happiness in the relationship.

 Third–Change the words you use.